-- If a new tagged asset is added, CloudPoint associates a matching policy to that - If a tagged asset is deleted, CloudPoint disassociates the asset from the policy. - If an existing tag value is modified such that an existing policy name is replaced by a new one, CloudPoint disassociates the existing policy and associates a new matching policy to that asset. - If a new policy name is appended to the existing asset tag, CloudPoint associates that new policy to the asset.
-The same asset is now protected by the existing as well as the new protection policy. - If an existing tag is removed from an asset or if the tag does not include a policy name, CloudPoint disassociates the policy from that asset.
-The asset is then no longer being protected and is excluded from future policy runs. - If an asset tag contains a policy name that does not exist, CloudPoint generates a notification alert.
-As and when a matching policy is created, CloudPoint automatically assigns it to that asset.
+- If a tagged asset is deleted, CloudPoint stops protecting that asset from the next policy run. - If an existing tag value is modified such that an existing policy name is replaced by another, CloudPoint stops protecting that asset as part of the removed policy and starts protecting that asset through the new matching policy, in the next policy run. - If a new policy name is appended to the existing asset tag, CloudPoint starts protecting that asset using the new policy.
+The same asset is now protected by the existing as well as the new protection policy. - If an existing tag is removed from an asset or if the tag does not include a policy name, CloudPoint stops protecting that asset from the next policy run.
+The asset is then no longer being protected and is excluded from future policy runs. - If an asset tag contains a policy name that does not exist or if a policy exists but has a different protection level than the asset, CloudPoint generates a notification alert.
+As and when a matching policy with an appropriate protection level is created, CloudPoint automatically starts protecting that asset through the matching policy as per the policy schedule.